Lanthian/comp30024-2024-part-a/ideas.md

   beginning to expand them all.
 Plus, a better heuristic can definitely be developed and we can possibly cut down on which tetrominoes are generated for each tile of a board, rather than brute-force generating all of them and queueing them differently.

+### 2024.04.03
+Most time is lost to insertion into priority queue.
+A better data structure is needed here.
+  Even more important than an improved heuristic I'd wager...
+  Alternatively, some kind of putall() for the PQ would also fix this Look into perhaps the heapdict module?
+Or something similar